realitymod/Manual/en/the_basics.md

    * If the target is visually in line with a numbered bearing on your compass when you are facing that direction, you simply communicate that number.
    * Remember that all large compass notches equal 5 degrees.
 If the target is in line with a notch to the right of a labelled notch along from 75° then right you add 5°.
 So the target is at 80°.![](../assets/compass.png)
    * Underneath the compass notches is a triangle which indicates your current bearing.
 If you are in a Squad, your Squad Leader’s last/currently issued order shows as a chevron as well.
 If you line up the chevron with the triangle, you’re looking at the location of the order mark.
 2. The maps in PR:BF2 contain **grid reference labels and keypad subgrids**.
 The Grid labels are found on the upper and left border of the map.
 The map is divided into 169 grid squares starting with A1 in the upper left corner and ending with M13 in the lower right corner.
 Each grid square is divided in 9 subgrids.
 Those are labeled from 1 to 9 in the same manner as a computer's numpad are arranged. \(Top row from left to right 7, 8, 9\).
 You can communicate locations by giving out a grid reference.
 For a rough location you only say the main grid field \(e.g. D6\).
-For precise locations you also add the subgrid location \(e.g. D6-2\).
+For precise locations you also add the subgrid location \(e.g. D6-2\, which would be pronounced as Delta 6, keypad 2).
 Grid references are mostly used to communicate locations between squads.
 When using Mumble the first letter of the Grid reference is usually annunciated using the NATO phonetic alphabet.
 The codewords are Alpha, Bravo, Charlie, Delta, Echo, Foxtrot, Golf, Hotel, India, Juliett, Kilo, Lima, Mike, November, Oscar, Papa, Quebec, Romeo, Sierra, Tango, Uniform, Victor, Whiskey, X-ray, Yankee and Zulu
 3. **The scale of each grid** square is displayed in the bottom right hand corner of the map.
 A 1km map will be indicated by a 75m grid squad, 150m for a 2km and 300m for a 4km map.
 You can easily estimate distances on the map using the grid squares.
 The squad leader's squad screen also displays the approximate distance to your current squad marker below the map of the battlefield.